Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 WHEREIS Command

-command will display the documentation, binaries, and the source files of a specific command.
+The whereis command will display a specific command’s documentation, binaries, and source files.

 It will look through standard program locations until it finds the requested command.